kbook6/kbook6/README.md

 ## Hi there 👋

-I'm Katherine Book, an aspiring biotechnologist and global citizen passionate about sustainability, biotech, and global collaboration. 🧪🌎🌱
+I'm Katherine Book, an aspiring sustainability analyst and global citizen passionate about sustainability, biotech, and global collaboration. 🧪🌎🌱

-## About Me
+## ⟡ About Me ⟡
-👩‍🔬Pronouns: She/her
+✩ Pronouns: She/her
-🎓Georgia Tech Almuna (BS Biochemistry)
+✩ Georgia Tech Almuna (BS Biochemistry)
-📐Texas A&M Energy Institute Graduate Student (Master in Energy)
+✩ Texas A&M Energy Institute Graduate Student (Master in Energy)
-🌐Aspiring polyglot (Spanish and German)
+✩ Aspiring polyglot (Spanish and German)
-⭐️Currently learning: Python and R
+✩ Currently learning: Python and R

-## 📖Current Projects:
+## ⟡ Current Projects ⟡
-•💻 LinkedIn Learning: Python Essential Training
+✩ LinkedIn Learning: Python Essential Training

-• Introduction to Optimization Homework (ENGY 606)
+## ⟡ Past Projects ⟡

-## 📚Past Projects:
+✩ BIOS6150 Genomics and Applied Bioinformatics with @acressy, @j3kim2019, and @sofia-oliver
-•💻BIOS6150 Genomics and Applied Bioinformatics with @acressy, @j3kim2019, and @sofia-oliver
+✩ CHEM4582 Biochemistry II Laboratory Biometals Course-based Undergraduate Research Experience
-•🧬CHEM4582 Biochemistry II Laboratory Biometals Course-based Undergraduate Research Experience
+✩ Introduction to Optimization Homework (ENGY 606)
 <!--
 **kbook6/kbook6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.